DecentralizedDerivatives/MineableOracle/SetupDocumentation.md

  </details>

 ## Documentation <a name="Documentation"> </a>
-The documentation is broken down into four parts: steps for setting up, quick instructions for setting up and test using Truffle, users and miners functions, contracts descriptions, and scripts (javascript) descriptions.
+The documentation is broken down into four parts: steps for setting up, quick instructions for setting up and test using Truffle, users' and miners' functions, contracts' descriptions, and scripts' (javascript) descriptions.

 ### Operator Setup <a name="operator-setup"> </a>